ScottLogic/blog/_posts/2025-10-16-ai-in-mental-health-services.markdown

 ## Discernment and Deep Learning

 Of course, users must apply their own discernment.
 AI can make mistakes, just like humans.
 That is why Large Language Models (LLMs) are designed to learn, improve, analyse, and adapt by processing large volumes of data.
-Additionally, they can echo bias, hallucinate facts, or offer overconfident advice.
+Additionally, they can echo bias, hallucinate facts, or offer overconfident advice (Ji et al., 2023).
 When we correct AI, we are not just clarifying information, but we are participating in its evolutionary growth.
 We are helping to build a future that delivers authentic, accurate, ethical, and meaningful responses for everyone.
 Ultimately, it is important to contribute to the success of future AI models and their rapid growth in intelligence.

 ## Ethics, Safety and Human-Centred Design

 Even with this strong level of ability, ethical frameworks remain essential.
 We must uphold standards of data protection, confidentiality, and transparency.
-When it is used wisely, AI can help build a mental health infrastructure that is scalable, accessible, and resilient.
+When it is used wisely, AI can help build a mental health infrastructure that is scalable, accessible, and resilient (World Health Organisation, 2021).

 It must not fall behind the pace of innovation, nor should it race ahead of humanity.
 Therefore, we must integrate AI into society with care, caution, compassion, and clarity by adopting a human-centered approach.